Selection committee re-shifts focus after hearing the stories of applicants

-Renison University College, through a generous donation recently established a Syrian Refugee Scholarship to provide funding to a select number of refugees living in Waterloo Region for English language courses at Renison’s English Language Institute.
+Renison University College, through a generous donation from Dr. Barbara Schumacher and Carrol Hicks, recently established a Syrian Refugee Scholarship to provide funding to a select number of refugees living in Waterloo Region for English language courses at Renison’s English Language Institute.
 A selection committee consisting of three Renison instructors - Stephen Hill, Short-term Program Coordinator for the English Language Institute; Edwin Ng, Assistant Professor at the School of Social Work; and Elizabeth Matthews, Assistant Director of the English Language Institute's EFAS and GEAR programs - was struck to interview twelve potential scholarship candidates.

 In staffing the selection committee, Hill, Ng, and Matthews were given the mandate to "do the most good" with the scholarship funds available in helping local refugees upgrade their English language skills.
 As you could imagine, this proved to be no easy task given the great need present within the community of refugees living in Waterloo Region.
 Of the many who applied, 12 candidates were short-listed and invited to attend an interview with the selection committee.
 These interviews were held over the course of a few weeks in late May and early June 2016.

 The interviews were initially structured like those for other post-secondary scholarships, with candidates being vetted through a formal question and answer session.
 However, it became clear just a few minutes into the first interview that this process needed some adjustment.
 Stephen Hill noted “Those of us on the selection committee had all done these Q&A-type interviews, but we soon realized this was not an appropriate format.”
 Elizabeth Matthews added “The candidates were nervous for the interviews already, and the committee agreed that we needed to make these interviews a little less structured - so they were more of a conversation - to help make the candidates feel comfortable.”